 After the Rana Plaza collapse in 2013, Orsola de Castro and Carry Somers knew they had to do something to honor the garment workers risking their lives to make our clothes.
 That’s why they founded Fashion Revolution and started asking, “Who made my clothes?”
 Now, it’s become an annual event focused on the intersection of sustainability and human rights in the fashion industry.

-In the latest Good Together podcast, Laura Wittig, Brightly’s CEO and co-founder, sat down with De Castro to discuss why the movement started, how consumers can work together to make the fashion industry more equitable for all, and her new book, Loved Clothes Last.
+In an episode of Good Together, Laura Wittig, Brightly’s CEO and founder, sat down with De Castro to discuss why the movement started, how consumers can work together to make the fashion industry more equitable for all, and her book, Loved Clothes Last.

 Fashion’s Humanitarian Crisis

 Before the Rana Plaza tragedy, brands had outsourced production to factories in China, Bangladesh, Vietnam, and India.
 What was supposed to be a “win-win” for brands and workers—brands had a lower production cost, workers had jobs that could support their families—quickly turned one-sided.

 Both fast and luxury fashion brands alike were able to turn a quicker and higher profit through outsourcing.
 But workers suffered.
 They earned less than $40 each month, worked grueling hours in unsafe conditions, and started working as young as 12 years old.

 The Question That Started Fashion Revolution